elliotpark410/Social-Network-API/README.md

 # Social-Network-API
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list
+A REST API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+The app uses Express.js, Mongoose for Object Data Modeling, and MongoDB as the NoSQL backend.

-OLD README.MD.
-MUST UPDATE!!!

-A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

-The app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package to store session data.

 <br>